TonyM1958/HA-FoxESS-Modbus/README.md

 * Open template_secrets.yaml and copy the settings into your HA secrets.yaml file
 * Update your secrets.yaml with your IP address details or USB adapter port if required
 * Open tempate_configuration.yaml and copy the settings into your HA configuration.yaml file.
 Note: if you have a complex HA configuration that already uses some of the integrations, you will need to modify the settings.
 Basic info on doing this is provided in the file template_configuraiton.yaml.
 As you got this far already, you should probably know what to do!
-* Comment / uncomment the connection method you are using (see above, chose either modbusRS485.yaml or modbusLAN.yaml for the modbus integration configuration)
+* Comment / uncomment the connection method you are using (see above, chose either modbusRS485.yaml and templateRS485.yaml or modbusLAN.yaml and templateLAN.yaml for the integrations)
 * Go to Developer Tools and check your configuration is valid (if not, correct the problem) and then Restart HA
 * Go to Settings / Devices & Services / Entities and check the entiries that are now available.
 * Add the required entities to your dashboard(s)